MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-custom-help-pages.md

     The help pane is now in edit mode and the cursor is positioned on the help pane title.
 3. From the edit pane you can perform  the following tasks:
     - Enter text by typing directly in the help pane area.
-    - Format text by using the rich text commands, such as bold, italic, strikethrough, and create lists.
-    - Select the **Insert** tab to add sections, video, images, links, coach marks, and balloon help.
+    - Format text through rich text capabilities and add bullet/numbered lists, sections, videos, images, links, coach marks, and balloon help.
 4. To save your changes, select **Save**.

 ### Free-form text